• Skip to primary navigation

 There are several reasons to take some time to find the right cerebral palsy lawyer in Massachusetts to guide you through the filing process:

-• Medical malpractice laws are confusing, and the process is complicated.
+• Medical malpractice laws can be confusing, and the process is often complicated.
 A lawyer will help you understand them.

 • With the right lawyer, every decision will be easier to make.